AThraen/HackYourFuture.NETMasterClass/README.md

 * Learn how Razor and Models work together.
 * Understand the basics of routing and how controllers get called.
 * Understand how you can map a form to a model and handle submissions.
-* Examine and adjust Web.Config
 * Debug and explore the Request and Response objects
-* Exercises & homework: Build a basic web-version (ASP.NET Core MVC) of the project made in Lesson 1 & 2 - ideally using the same class library.
+* Exercises & homework: Start to build a web version (ASP.NET MVC) of the Cardgame using the class library created in the second lesson.
+Reach a point where a new game can be started, and game state shown visually to the player.

-Find all material for the third lesson [here](Week3).
+**Find all material for the third lesson [here](Week3).**

 ### Fourth lesson
-Using Azure services in your application and hosing it on Azure.
-Fourth Lesson Goals:
+MVC and Web continued.
+Completing the web version of the game Fourth Lesson Goals:
 * Follow-up on previous 3 lessons
+* Adding Actions and Views to handle player actions and game over scenarios.
+* Improve the UI with React / JS or better HTML+CSS
+* Understand TagHelpers in .NET Core
+* Looking at a real-life web project
+* Exercises & homework: Complete the game with full functionality.
+Polish and optimize the look and feel of the game.

+Find all material for the Fourth lesson [here](Week4).

+### Fifth Lesson
+Using Azure and Publishing your game
+Fifth Lesson Goals:
 * Examine the Azure platform and what it provides.
 * Experiment with Cognitive Services as well as Cosmos DB (or other data storage)
 * Learn how to publish a web application to Azure
-* Introduction to Azure Functions.
+* Discussing build pipelines and unit testing
-* Exercises & homework: Polish the functionality and look and feel of the web version of the game.
-Persist game state in Azure.
+* Exercises: Persist game state in Azure.
 Publish game to Azure App Services.

-Find all material for the Fourth lesson [here](Week4).

-### Fifth Lesson
-Putting it all together and finishing the main project application Fifth Lesson Goals:
-* Finalize the project we have been using throughout the previous lessons.
-* Presenting your work to the others
-* Improve the UI with React / JS and better HTML+CSS
-* Discussing build pipelines and unit testing
-* Looking at a real-life web project
-* Exercises: Extra credit work
+Extra credit work: UI Enhancements or multiplayer support.

 Find all material for the Fifth lesson [here](Week5).